 We are specifically interested in dynamic networks controlling cell signaling and epigenetic gene regulation linked to human diseases.
 We believe that understanding the topology and temporal organization of such networks represents an important conceptual framework to better interpret and predict disease phenotypes emerging from patients’ genomes.

-We develop and apply various approaches for the biochemical enrichment of protein complexes (size exclusion chromatography, affinitiy purification and biotin proximity labelling).
+We develop and apply various approaches for the biochemical enrichment of protein complexes (size exclusion chromatography, affinity purification and biotin proximity labeling).
 These techniques are combined with mass spectrometry based proteomics techniques to reveal composition, stoichiometry and temporal control of protein complexes.
-Computational tools for visualization of proteomic data and their integration with genomic and phenomic data are used to infer new hypthesis that can be tested by specific functional experiments.
+Computational tools for visualization of proteomic data and their integration with genomic and phenomic data are used to infer new hypothesis that can be tested by specific functional experiments.

 Specific projects of the group

 - Characterization the endothelin signalling system and its role in cell growth (Alex Schäfer in collaboration with ACTELION)

 - The protein interaction landscape of the human kinome in health and disease (Audrey van Drogen, Marija Bujan, Anton Vichalkovsky, Rodolfo Ciuffa, Martin Mehnert)

 - Signaling dynamics controling the activation of primary T cells (Simon Hauri, Etienne Caron in collaboration with Romain Roncagalli and Bernard Malissen)

 - Topology and temporal organization of signaling complexes controlling tissue homeostasis by the human HIPPO pathway (Federico Uliana)